 Moisture and Water Damage

-Repeated exposure to excessive moisture such as splashing of surfaces from a sink will result in damage to your wood which will also affect the coating on your cabinetry.
+Repeated exposure to excessive moisture such as splashing of surfaces from a sink will affect the coating on your cabinetry as well as result in damage to your wood.

-Steam, as from cook-tops, crock pots and improperly sealed dishwasher doors, could cause problems with the wood.
+Steam, as from cook-tops, crock pots and improperly sealed dishwasher doors, could cause problems with the wood that will affect the finish as well.
 If you see problems developing consider making some changes.

 Moisture should be wiped from surfaces immediately to minimize damage.

 Immediate attention reduces the amount of damage and also reduces the likelihood of mold and mildew.